AWS SAM - Build, Test and Deploy Serveless Applications.

 Create a SAM Project

-Run the following command to create a new SAM project:
+Run the following command to create a new sam project

 sam init

-Enter 1
+Enter 1 for the template

-to select the Hello World Example.
+Enter 1 to select the Hello World Example

-Enter N
+Enter N to select NO

-Select the package you would like to use, in my case, I will be using Python 3.8.
+Select the package you would like to use, in my case , i will be using python3.8

-Select Zip as the required package.
+select Zip as the required package

-Ignore the following.
+Ignore the following

 The project Structure

-hello_world folder - Contains code for the lambda function.
+- hello_world folder - Contains code for the lambda function.

-template.yml - Template that defines the application resources, functions, and others.
+- template.yml - Template that defines the application resources, functions and others

-What's in the template?
+What is in the template?

 Globals